 - National Business Officers Association (NBOA, Independent Schools);

 - National Association of College and University Business Officers: (NACUBO);

 - Intentional Endowment Network (IEN); and

 - Association of Governing Boards (AGB).

-Commonfund has many additional strategic partnerships and will continuously explore opportunities to partner on more than one aspect of its DEI work.
+Commonfund has many additional strategic partnerships and will continuously explore opportunities to partner on more than one aspect of its diversity, equity, and inclusion work.

 Oversight and Administration

-The DIO reports to the Operating Committee of Commonfund, comprising the CEO and senior leaders of the firm responsible for driving the strategic direction of the organization.
-In addition, the DIO also reports periodically directly to Commonfund’s Board of Trustees.
+The DEI office reports to the Operating Committee of Commonfund, comprising the CEO and senior leaders of the firm responsible for driving the strategic direction of the organization.
+In addition, the office also reports periodically directly to Commonfund's Board of Trustees.